TWUOnline/ldrs664/_pages/unit-2-assessment.md

 ## Checking your Learning

 Use the learning outcomes for this unit as a checklist of understanding before you move to the next unit.
 Can you:

 - articulate a sense of identity as a teacher/facilitator?
 - analyze the influence of teacher authenticity on student learning?

 ## References:

-Gardner, W.L., Avolio, B.J., Luthans, F., May, D.R., &amp; Walumbwa, F. (2005). _&quot;Can you see the real me?&quot; A self-based model of authentic leader and follower development._ The Leadership Quarterly, (16), pp. 343-372.
+Gardner, W.L., Avolio, B.J., Luthans, F., May, D.R., &amp; Walumbwa, F. (2005). _"Can you see the real me?"
+A self-based model of authentic leader and follower development._ The Leadership Quarterly, (16), pp. 343-372.

 Lipmanowicz, H. &amp; McCandless, K. (2013). _The surprising power of liberating structures: Simple rules to unleash a culture of innovation._ Liberating Structures Press.
 This work is licensed under a Creative Commons Attribution-NonCommerical-ShareaLike License.
 This allows others to reproduce, distribute, adapt, and built upon our work non-commerically as long as they credit us and license their creations under identical terms.